KinaUna/Examplium/Documentation/Code/Getting-Started.md

 Right click on the Examplium.IdentityServer project, select "Manage User Secrets...".

+For more information about configuration and secrets in ASP.NET Core see https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-7.0

 Copy the contents of Examplium.IdentityServer/SecretsTemplate.txt to the secrets.json file.

 Update the values for